 - If the use value of the device is high enough, it means that there is somewhere a potential user for that device as it is, and only a basic refurbishing processes is required, such as erasing data or restoring the operating system (this is represented as citizen reuse loop in next figure).

 - If the use value is too low, its use value can be increased through several types of actions of refurbishment: repairing, replacing demaged components and updating/ugrade (this is represented as professional reuse loop in next figure).

 The reuse process ends when after a few years the device or component reaches disposal state, which means its use value then, or through potential improvements, does not allow its reuse again.
 The cycle reach recycling to recover (reuse) raw materials and manufacture new components.

-We define the Circular Economy of electronics reuse as the result of performing all viable reuse processes (citizen and professional loops, see next figure) until the use value of devices does not allow further reuse, and that at the end of any reused device is recycled.
+We define the Circular Economy of electronics reuse as the result of performing all viable reuse processes until the use value of devices does not allow further reuse, and that at the end of any reused device is recycled.

-Therefore, there are two aspects that are key to achieving Circular Economy of electronics:
+Therefore, there are two principles that are key to achieving Circular Economy of electronics:

 - Traceability: we should ensure that after multiple cycles of reuse devices end up being recycled